SaddlebackCSS/vimnotes/README.md

 - Use `:q` to quit vim
 - Use `:wq` or `ZZ` to save and close
 - Use `:help` to read Vim's help

 ---

-- When in Insert mode, use `Ctrl-P` to quickly enter words that appear elsewhere in the document

----
 ## Undo/Redo